 Activities in streams should only be performed when flow conditions are safe.
-Do not attempt to wade a stream where velocity x depth is $\geq 10$ ft/s (0.93 m/s) (AD[02]).
-When working around ice, use caution and good judgment to carefully evaluate site conditions including ice strength.
+Do not attempt to wade a stream where velocity x depth is ≥ 10 ft2/s (0.93 m2/s) (AD[02]).
+When working around ice, refer to (AD[02], Section 10.3 Winter Water Safety.
+Do not attempt to walk on frozen lake is depth of ice is less than 6" (+15cm) or operate UTV or snowmobile on frozen lake if depth of ice is less than 8" (20cm).
+Use caution and good judgment to carefully evaluate site conditions including ice strength.
+Local guidelines from natural resource officials, property owners or hosts, and domain managers should be consulted regarding work on ice, prior to deploying employees and equipment.
 Do not continue if the risk is too great.